OliverGilmi/DiscordRadioBot/README.md

      ```
      ([Show as image](https://user-images.githubusercontent.com/64920118/136692183-13d8b32d-f765-4dc7-bb43-14d7437de52b.png))

- 10. If you want to get a message everytime your Bot joins a new server, go to a channel, right-click it and hit `Copy ID`.
+ 10. If you want to get a message everytime your Bot joins a new server, go to a channel, right-click it and hit `Copy ID`.<br>
      ([Show as image](https://user-images.githubusercontent.com/64920118/136692351-b73fe9d5-df71-4315-aca9-2db861bf9360.png))

  11. Now paste it inbetween the `""` of the `"joinloggings"`-field, it should look similar to this: